Chinese New Year in 2022: All You Need to Know

 - Steamed Tikoy with Coconut: Trying to avoid fried foods?
 No problem.
 Simply steam tikoy and serve this with shredded coconut for a healthier alternative.

 Kung Hei Fat Choi!

-The best way to celebrate the Chinese New Year this 2021 is to unwind as you learn from the lessons of the past year’s challenges.
+In 2022, the best way to celebrate the Chinese New Year is to unwind and reflect on the lessons you took away from the past year’s challenges.
 Here’s to more good luck this new Lunar year!